andersonbrito/quality_assurance/README.md

 # IMPACC Quality Assurance

 This Snakemake pipeline performs a series of quality assurance steps.
-It includes five check points, where viral genomes are tagged 'PASS' or 'FAIL', based on: genome coverage; metadata integrity; mutation issues; pango lineage assignment; and molecular clock.
+It includes five check points, where viral genomes are tagged with 'PASS' or 'FAIL', based on: genome coverage; metadata integrity; mutation issues; pango lineage assignment; and molecular clock issues.

 # Requirements